douglasmatosdev/learn-test-tab-component/README.md

-# learn test with Tab Component
+# Learn test with Tab Component

+Praticing tests with a simple Tab component, builded with ReactJS, Nextjs, Jest.